SriDharan09/Speech-emotion-Recognition-Deep-learning/README.md

 # Voice-emotion-Recognition-Deep-learning

-# This project is realized in Python using Jupyter Notebook.
+This project is realized in Python using Jupyter Notebook.
 You can grab the *.ipynb file here if you want to try it yourself.
 As a neural network framework I will be using Keras, which uses Tensorflow.
 Keras provides an abstraction layer to ease the use of Tensorflow.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Essential Downloads

 DATASETS:

-Initially We need to Download Essesntial Dataset to work with SER.Lot of Dataset are available Here i used RAVDESS and SAVEE.
+Initially We need to Download Essesntial Dataset to work with SER.Lot of Dataset are available,here i used RAVDESS and SAVEE.

 Here You can download the dataset by below link👇: